-Lyracrumpane or Ladhar an Crompain translates to the space between converging rivers, namely the Smearlagh and the Crumpane.
+Lyreacrompane or Ladhar an Crompain translates to the space between converging rivers, namely the Smearlagh and the Crumpane.
 The Smearlagh river has importance as a salmon spawning ground and has been designated a Special Area of Conservation (SAC) in order to protect it.
 It also falls within a Special Protection Area (SPA) for the Hen Harrier, Merlin and Red Grouse.
 Bringing along binoculars on a visit is advisable.
-Located in the lower Stack’s Mountains, Lyracrumpane is the essence of rural Ireland with the benefits of peace, tranquility and a friendly community.
+Located on the lower Glanaruddery Mountains, Lyreacrompane is the essence of rural Ireland with the benefits of peace, tranquility and a friendly community.

 Things to do